jncraton/languagemodels/paper.md

 # Features

-Despite its simplicity, this package provides a number of building blocks that can be combined to build applications that mimic the architectures of modern tools such as Phind or Bing Chat.
+Despite its simplicity, this package provides a number of building blocks that can be combined to build applications that mimic the architectures of modern software products.
 Some of the tools included are:

 - Text generation via the `complete` function
 - Instruction following with the `do` function